 During the judging process, a few campaigns can be handpicked by our Judging Panel as having demonstrated excellence in regards to a specific digital marketing characteristic.
-The 2019 GOMAC Committee, after careful evaluation, would like to provide an Honorable Mention to the team from the European University of Flensburg in Germany under Professor Berthold Hass and composed of Heidi Nielsen (Captain), Verena Visse, Yulia Kuroedova, and Enya Jensen.
-The team developed digital marketing for Kulturgipfel GmbH an event planning agency based in Germany that specialises in concerts and open air events.
-The team’s Pre-Campaign, Post-Campaign and Google Data Studio report (backup) presented excellent strategy and analytical reasoning.
+The 2020 GOMAC Committee, after careful evaluation, would like to provide an Honorable Mention to the team from ESG UQAM in Canada, under the supervision of Professor Harold Boeck, and composed of Oussama Bouharkat, Nicolas Gendron, and Joane Hazou, all marketing undergraduate students.
+The team developed an excellent digital marketing strategy with very precise goals and demonstrated continual optimization by adding and excluding keywords over time for Robins des Bois, a non-profit restaurant that redistributes their profits to charity organisms.
+The team did a great job of recognizing when and why their goals might have been too lofty and what they could have done differently in the planning and execution phases.
+Reports: Pre-Campaign, Post-Campaign and Google Data Studio (PDF backup).

 - Nominee: Teams that demonstrated a very strong understanding of digital marketing by developing a solid campaign and its supporting documentation.

 - Semi-Finalists: Teams that demonstrated superior understanding of digital marketing, developed and documented very high quality campaigns.
 GOMAC regions were determined based on the number of submissions.
 Neighbouring countries with fewer submissions were grouped together.
 All Semi-Finalists demonstrated the same overall level of proficiency even though they are classified in separate regions.

 - Finalists: Teams that demonstrated overall excellence in the field of digital marketing.
 All Finalists demonstrated the same overall level of proficiency even though they are classified in separate regions.

 - Regional Winners: Although all Finalists demonstrated outstanding campaigns, only one team in each region can be declared the Regional Winner.